yohasebe/monadic-chat/docs/settings.md

 **Open Browser** <br />
 Opens the default browser to access `http://localhost:4567` for using Monadic Chat.

+** Shared Folder** <br />
+Opens the folder shared between host computer and Docker containers.
+You can use this folder to import and export files.

 **Quit**
 Quits the Monadic Chat Console.
 If Monadic Chat is running, it will be stopped first, which may take some time.